レポート

 Ⓠ Number of Honors Students in Each Class Year

-The Honors program is set to begin year 2024-2025, and we anticipate having around 20 students in the inaugural class.
-We expect this number to grow to approximately 30 students over the next few years.
+The Honors program is set to begin year 2025-2026, and we anticipate having around 30 students in the inaugural class.

 Ⓠ Entry Test Information